 What we love about this testimonial is the substance in it.
-It starts with a real struggle, then goes into what Cristin actually did for the client, and then ends with the successful outcome the client experienced.
+It starts with a real struggle, goes into what Cristin did for the client, and ends with the successful outcome the client experienced.
 These essentially are the most basic components of a short story.

-Sadly most testimonials are fluff that say nothing at all.
-Many websites say junk like “Cristin was so nice, you should work with her.”
+Sadly so many businesses have testimonials that are full of fluff saying nothing at all.
+Many websites say junk like "Cristin was so nice, and you should work with her."
 Ditch the testimonials that say nothing and ask your clients questions that give you what their life was before working with you, what you did, and the positive outcome they experienced.